HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 ### Overview

 The Matrix Service enables on-the-fly expression matrix generation via a [RESTful API](https://matrix.data.humancellatlas.org/).
-Through user studies and iterative development over the past year, four major requirements of matrices have been identified and must be met.
-One, matrices must enable integrative analysis across data in the HCA and the Matrix Service determines that this integration should be at the granularity of individual cells.
-Second, matrices should include rich metadata that users are interested in so that they can better understand the data they're working with.
-Third, matrices should be compatible with downstream single cell analysis tools, for example in `Python` and `R`, to further enable downstream analysis of HCA data by the wider community.
-Finally, performance of serving matrices should be prioritized as the scale of HCA data is anticipated to reach or exceed the order of 10<sup>7</sup> cells.
+Through user studies and iterative development over the past year, four major requirements of matrices have been identified and must be met:

+1. Matrices must enable cell-level granularity integrative analysis across data in the HCA.
+1. Matrices must include rich metadata that users are interested in so that they can better understand the data they're working with.
+1. Matrices must be compatible with downstream single cell analysis tools, for example in `scanpy` and `Seurat`, to further enable downstream analysis of HCA data by the wider community.
+1. Performance of serving matrices must be prioritized as the scale of HCA data is anticipated to reach or exceed the order of tens of millions of cells.

 The Matrix Service API is designed to fulfill these requirements in order to provide access to HCA data in a format that enables and encourages downstream integrative analysis.

 The default and recommended file format for matrices generated by the service is [loom](http://loompy.org/), an HDF5 file format that is optimized for storing large omics datasets such as expression matrices and designed for consumability, for example, by exporting metadata with matrices.
 The Matrix Service achieves its first three goals by delivering matrices in `loom`, and other supporting formats, via an expressive API that enables users the ability to specify individual cells and desired metadata to generate a matrix for.
 For a detailed example, see [this user vignette](https://nbviewer.jupyter.org/github/HumanCellAtlas/matrix-service/blob/master/docs/HCA%20Matrix%20Service%20to%20Scanpy.ipynb#HCA-Matrix-Service-Loom-Output) describing a `loom` matrix generated by the service.
-The fourth requirement is satisfied by a lazy cache of matrices providing constant time delivery of previously requested matrices.
+The fourth requirement is satisfied by a lazy cache of matrices providing constant time delivery, with respect to matrix size, of previously requested matrices.

 ### API